KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession8/docs/worksheet/part_2_create_the_project_files.md

 ![](../images/saved-file-tab.png)
   {% endhint %}

 1. Let's add some styles to our HTML with a bit of color.
-Repeat steps 1-2 to create a file named "main.css".
+Repeat steps 1-2 to create a file named _main.css_.

 1. Enter the following CSS and then save the file: